abbotto/rectangular/README.md

 - the `Application Kit`
 - the `Build System`

-Out-of-the-box, Rectangular gives you the power to build AngularJS apps that are:
-- Scalable
-- Testable
-- Organized
-- Responsive
-- Modular

 Once installed, you can immediatley focus on the features of your app.
 - All the ops are done behind the scenes, but most are still configurable.
 - With Rectangular, you can take advantage of the following goodies: